hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

 > Whenever I use `unwrap` in my code, I will either leave a 'TODO' to revisit later, or a comment that states why `unwrap` is sufficient.
 > However, most of the time, where `unwrap` is ok to use, I find myself switching to `expect` instead and will add something like `(...) this should never fail` to its description.

 Let's take this one step further and introduce a specific error type, which allows for more flexibility and leverages more of Rust's error handling capabilities.
-To ease the creation of our own error type, we'll use another crate called `thiserror`:
+While the `anyhow` crate allowed us to write good-looking application code, it wouldn't be of any use in a library.
+In that case, the callee would not only like to see _that_ something went wrong, but also `match` on _what_ exactly went wrong.
+To achieve that, we need to create our own errors.
+And to ease the creation of those, we'll use another crate called `thiserror`:

+> Why do we need to many crates to do "proper" error handling?
+Well, Rust's error handling is not exactly ergonomic at the moment.
+That's why the [Error Handling Project Group recently published what they are working towards](https://blog.rust-lang.org/inside-rust/2021/07/01/What-the-error-handling-project-group-is-working-towards.html).

 ```shell
 cargo add thiserror@1